Mammals tend to retain (and shout out) negative experiences more readily than positive ones - something to do with that whole survival instinct thing.

 To those patients who have kindly referred us to their dental-phobic friends, family, or co-workers, or who may have taken time out of their busy schedules to write a glowing review on paper or online: Thank You!
 Thank You!
 Thank You!

-If you'd like to leave a review, we gratefully accept all of the major ones including; Google, SuperPages, and Facebook ... along with whatever other method, online or offline, that you care to share.
+If you'd like to leave a review, we gratefully accept and appreciate your feedback no matter what method you care to share! including Google, Superpages, and Facebook . . . along with whatever other method, online or offline, that you prefer.

 Sharing your opinion helps support a local business, informs others who may have just moved to the area, or have finally got brave enough to come back to the dentist, and gives us valuable feedback to ensure we're doing everything we can to achieve excellence in serving our community.
 We sincerely appreciate your loyalty.